stacks-network/stacks/community/meetup.md

 - Problems with the legacy internet
 - A vision for a the decentralized internet
 - Demo the Blockstack Browser
-- Show how to build fully decentralized apps with Blockstack
+- Show how to build fully decentralized apps with storage on Blockstack

-In the intro email you can encourage them to watch the video on [building decentralized single page javascript apps on blockstack](https://pusher.com/sessions/meetup/js-monthly-london/decentralizing-the-internet-with-serverless-single-page-javascript-apps) and show them the [Hello Blockstack Tutorial](https://blockstack.org/tutorials/hello-blockstack) which shows how to get started.
-Good video to share is Tim Berners-Lee [explaining](https://charlierose.com/videos/29038) the exact same vision.
+In the intro email you can encourage them to watch the video on [building decentralized single page javascript apps on blockstack](https://pusher.com/sessions/meetup/js-monthly-london/decentralizing-the-internet-with-serverless-single-page-javascript-apps) and a good video to share is Tim Berners-Lee [explaining](https://charlierose.com/videos/29038) the exact same vision.

-Presentation Repo
+If they plan to get aquianted with the system and want to not get hung up anywhere, suggest to them the [Hello Blockstack Tutorial](https://blockstack.org/tutorials/hello-blockstack), which will require them to use npm, browserify, and blockstack.js.

+### Become a Blockstack Evangelist

+Blockstack Evangelists are Blockstack experts and leaders in their communities who demonstrate a commitment to sharing their Blockstack knowledge with others.
+Members of the program are actively publishing blog posts, speaking at industry events, developing training materials, and involved with local meetups.
+Blockstack Evangelists are nominated as candidates for the program by the Blockstack team based on their exemplary contributions to and outstanding engagement with the Blockstack community.

+Blockstack Evangelists are eager to bring their technical expertise to new audiences both offline and online around the world.

+If you are interested in getting more involved with the Blockstack community, please sign up [here](https://goo.gl/forms/EabjpOSkyxZYcgNP2).
+By signing up, you can join a number of initiatives we run to support local meetup organizers, community bloggers, speakers, mentors, etc.